OmniaParatus3288/Project-Portfolio-II/README.md

 # Project & Portfolio II: Virtualized-webstack-blueprint

-Welcome to my Project & Portfolio II repository!
 This project reflects the work I completed at Full Sail University, where I designed and implemented a multi-server network solution with web, database, and application services using virtualization, cloud concepts, and strong security practices.

 ---